khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ### Stripe and PayPal gotchas

-## Implementing payments using django-payments
+## Implementing payments using django-merchants

+Django-merchant is pretty straightforward to use.
+I'm not going to show code examples here, because this get stale quickly, but here's how it works:

+1. You must define your payment processing userid keys

 lkmkmlk

 ## Implementing the payment form

-There's a lot of usability concerns to be aware of when implementing payments because it matters a lot.
-First, it's complicated to validate card numbers -- they're a lot of variations between countries.
-In the ideal case, validating cards should be done both by the frontend and the backend, however in my case I prefiered to choose
+There's a lot of usability concerns to be aware of when implementing payments.
+First, it's complicated to validate card numbers -- there's a lot of variations between countries.

- wanted to have a form that validates credit card numbers. [jQuery.payments](https://github.com/stripe/jquery.payment) was developed by Stripe while working on their Checkout add-on.
+[jQuery.payments](https://github.com/stripe/jquery.payment) was developed by Stripe while working on their Checkout add-on.
 It's a good solution if you're implementing your payment form yourself, and if you care mostly about validating fields.

 I've also heard good things about [Creditcardjs](http://creditcardjs.com/) but I never tried it personally.
 Besides this, it seems like most of the functionality of creditcardjs is available in jQuery.Payments.[^commodity]

+In the ideal case, validating cards should be done both by the frontend and the backend.
+In my case, I decided to validate cards on the frontend, with jQuery.payments and let the payment processor handle the rest.

 # Checklist